 Seventh Circuit: Jail Social Worker Ignored Detainee’s Suicide Risk

 On August 12, 2013, the Seventh Circuit Court of Appeals held that a jail social worker could be held liable for ignoring a detainee’s obvious risk of committing suicide.

 Algerian citizen Hassiba Belbachir, 27, entered the United States as a visitor in November 2004.
 She overstayed her visa then flew from Chicago to England in February 2005, where she was detained by immigration authorities.

 Belbachir was returned to Chicago a week later.
 On March 9, 2005, she was incarcerated at the McHenry County Jail in Illinois pending a deportation hearing.

 A March 9, 2005 intake report did not reveal indications that Belbachir presented a significant suicide risk – in part because a “guard who filled out the intake report changed Belbachir’s answer ‘yes’ to the question ‘Are you currently extremely depressed or feeling suicidal?’ to ‘no,’” subsequently claiming he had made a mistake.

 Five days later, Belbachir’s mental state had deteriorated significantly.

-“Belbachir was suicidal and suffering from a ‘major depressive disorder’ – a warning sign for suicide,” according to the mental health progress notes of Vicki Frederick, a Licensed Clinical Social Worker employed by Centegra Health Systems, the ...
+“Belbachir was suicidal and suffering from a ‘major depressive disorder’ – a warning sign for suicide,” according to the mental health progress notes of Vicki Frederick, a Licensed Clinical Social Worker employed by Centegra Health Systems ...